hofmeister/smartq/README.md

-smartq
+SmartQ
 ======

-A non-AMQP compliant task queing framework.
-Can have any backing store but ships with In-Memory and Redis (Redis for distributed working queue)
+A java task queing framework.
+Can have any backing store (just implement another TaskStore) but ships with In-Memory and Redis (for distributed queues)

 Features
 ========